The Basis Rules for Assets Acquired by

 Than You May Think

-Capital gains taxes (and planning to avoid them) have become a far greater concern for most of your clients than estate taxes.
+For most of your clients, capital gains taxes (and planning to avoid them) have become a far greater concern than estate taxes.

-If you’re a CPA, estate planning attorney, or financial advisor, you already know the general concept of how capital gains are measured - - basically, sales or other proceeds in excess of “basis”.
-But, are you aware of the intricacies of how basis is computed, particularly in these events…
+If you’re a CPA, estate planning attorney, or financial advisor, you already know the general concept of how capital gains are measured - - the amount of sales or other proceeds in excess of “basis”.
+But are you aware of the intricacies of how basis is computed, particularly in these events…

 - When assets are acquired by gift (including a gift in a trust)?

 - When they were previously sold to an IDGT (or a non-grantor trust)?

 - When they’re acquired from a decedent (including the impact of state community property and separate property rules and potential “step-down” in basis)?

 - When assets acquired at the original owner’s death in trust and subject to a power of appointment?